Word Gems

 materialists preach a gospel of 'many pretty fish in the sea', but how do we know they're not right

-In the world we hear banter like, “oh, that girl you liked is now with someone else – ‘the fish that got away’ – but don’t worry, there are many pretty fish in the sea.”
+In the world, we hear banter like, “that girl you liked is now with someone else – ‘she's the fish that got away’ – but don’t worry, there are many pretty fish in the sea.”

 Well, it’s true, there are many pretty fish in the sea – but is this the correct way of searching for true love?
 Why shouldn't it be along the lines, as the Beatles sang, “I need somebody to love, could it be anybody?”
 Why couldn't it be any nice girl with a pretty face?

-The world's success record here is not comforting.
-On these pages we submit that such philosophy becomes formula, at best, for the lackluster marriage and, at worst, Ann Lander’s ranks of “the miserably married.”
+But the world's success record here is not comforting.
+On these pages we submit that such philosophy becomes formula, at best, for lackluster marriage and, at worst, what Ann Landers called “the miserably married.”
 In fact, some of the prettiest faces in Hollywood suffer the most with marriage break-ups.

 But if the precept of “many pretty fish in the sea” does not reflect highest reality, how do we know this to be the case?